Teaching Beyond the Gender Binary in the University Classroom

 The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life has curated several resources about gender that might be useful to course instructors.

-Issues related to non-conforming gender identities
+Topics related to non-conforming gender identities

 Some students and leaders in the classroom may have limited prior interactions with transgender and/or non-binary individuals.
 Consequently, instructors and students may be unfamiliar with the experiences of non-binary and/or transgender people.
 These experiences may include (but are not limited to): feeling anxiety when using public restrooms; feeling disrespected when others make assumptions about their gender, name, and pronouns; feeling unsafe in learning spaces on campus; and experiencing high levels of discrimination and harassment.
 Importantly, as previously noted, some leaders in the classroom personally identify as non-binary and/or transgender, and their experiences in the classroom are unique.